rubyfu/RubyFu/en/contribution.md

     ls
     ```

+### Contributing with Translation
+To translate Rubyfu, make sure to
+- Create a new brach for your translation
+- add a sub-directory under Rubyfu's root directory with the name of the language will translate to.
+- Update `LANGS.md` file
+- Copy and paste the content of `en/` folder to your language folder, then translate it.
+- Create a Pull Request (PR)

+Please make sure that mark the repository as **Watch** to make your translated efforts uptodate

 ### General Contribution
 General contribution might be topic requests, proofreading, spilling, book organization and style.
 All these contributions are welcome however has to be discussed on [Rubyfu issues][7] especially things regarding to topics and/or book organization and styling.
 At the same time don't hesitate to report even single word observation about the book, it's for you at the end of the day.